Hang a porch swing correctly for both safety and comfort.

 You can find porch swing hardware at Amazon (affiliate link) or on Hayneedle.

-Use comfort springs for extra bounce and smooth swinging (as shown here).
+Use a porch swing spring set for extra bounce and smooth swinging designed for comfort (as shown here).

 Video: Hang a Porch Swing from a Vinyl Porch Ceiling